“The Leader in Wings for Unmanned Aircraft”

 Foam Matrix is building the wings, elevons, and tail for the JASSM using the Foam Matrix Core System.
 Lockheed Martin base lined the FMC System into the vehicle as a way of dramatically reducing the cost.
 They credited the use of commercial processes as one of the factors in winning the contract.
 Development work and the manufacturing processes were performed by Foam Matrix.

 Foam Matrix built the wings and control surfaces for the Boeing X-45A Unmanned Combat Air Vehicle (UCAV).
 The wings are over 14 feet long and are built in one piece without any secondary skin bonds.
 The UCAV began flight testing on May 23, 2002.
 This remotely piloted aircraft promises to usher in a new era in combat air operations with exceptional performance and stealthy qualities matched into a highly reliable platform.
-As a result of our efforts on this program we were honored by The Boeing Company’s Phantom Works with the first 2002 Supplier Innovation Award.
+As a result of their efforts on this program they were honored by The Boeing Company’s Phantom Works with the first 2002 Supplier Innovation Award.

 Other Aerospace Applications